xerris/chat-app-socket-io/README.md

 Run `terraform destroy` to remove the AWS resources you created

-## Scaling
+#  Scaling

-- Sticky load balancing
+## Sticky load balancing
   If you plan to distribute the load of connections among different processes or machines, you have to make sure that all requests associated with a particular session ID reach the process that originated them.
+This means enabling sticky-connections for any load balancers.